soh-123/100DaysOfCoding/Day_084/readme.md

 - Generate Watermarked Image: Upon clicking the "Generate" button, the application applies the chosen watermark to the uploaded image and saves the watermarked image as a new JPEG file in a specified location.

+## Dependencies
+The Watermark project requires the following dependencies:

+- Python 3.x
+- PIL (Python Imaging Library)
+- tkinter (Python's standard GUI library)

+## Acknowledgments

+The Watermark project was developed as a practical exercise to explore image manipulation and GUI programming in Python.
+It draws inspiration from various watermarking tools and tutorials available online.

+Feel free to customize and enhance the program according to your needs.
+Contributions and suggestions are always welcome!

+Protect and personalize your images easily with the Watermark application!